aseprite/aseprite/INSTALL.md

 In this case, `$HOME/deps/skia` is the directory where Skia was compiled as described in [Skia on macOS](#skia-on-macos) section.
+Make sure that `CMAKE_OSX_SYSROOT` is pointing to the correct SDK directory (in this case `/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.14.sdk`), but it could be different in your Mac.

 ### Issues with Retina displays